 “What happens when he needs more care than I can provide?”

 It’s only natural to forecast concerning what-if scenarios.
 This goes along with financial matters as well.
-According to the Alzheimer's Association's 2016 Alzheimer's Disease Facts and Figures, caregivers spend an average $5,155 out of their own pockets each year to help someone living with Alzheimer’s disease.
+According to the Alzheimer's Association's 2019 Alzheimer's Disease Facts and Figures, last year caregivers spent an average of $11,233 out of their own pockets to help someone living with dementia.

 “I just don’t care anymore.”